 You must consider who the affected person may have had recent close contact with.
-If instructed by health officials, tell close contacts that they may have been exposed to COVID-19 and the requirements for quarantine based on vaccine status.
+If instructed by health officials, tell close contacts that they may have been exposed to COVID-19 and the requirements for quarantine.
 You must maintain the privacy of all individuals involved.

-Seek information about the areas that close contacts have been in the workplace, who they have been in close contact within the workplace and for how long.
-This will inform you about possible risks to others, and additional areas that may also need to be cleaned and disinfected.
+Seek information about the areas that close contacts have been in the workplace, who they have been in close contact with in the workplace and for how long.
+This will inform you about possible risks to others and additional areas that may also need to be cleaned and disinfected.